MicrosoftDocs/visualstudio-docs/docs/python/managing-python-projects-in-visual-studio.md

 ### Work with linked files

-To add an existing item as a link, right-click the folder in the project where you wish to add the file, then select **Add** > **Existing Item**.
+To add an existing item as a link, select and hold (or right-click) the folder in the project where you wish to add the file, then select **Add** > **Existing Item**.
 In the dialog that appears, select a file and choose **Add as Link** from the drop-down on the **Add** button.
 Provided that there are no conflicting files, this command creates a link in the selected folder.
 However, the link is not added if there is already a file with the same name or a link to that file already exists in the project.

 If you attempt to link to a file that already exists in the project folders, it is added as a normal file and not as a link.
 To convert a file into a link, select **File** > **Save As** to save the file to a location outside of the project hierarchy; Visual Studio automatically converts it into a link.
 Similarly, a link can be converted back by using **File** > **Save As** to save the file somewhere within the project hierarchy.